-The training of surgical instrumentators is essential in modern medical care.
+The training of surgical technologists is essential in modern medical care.
 As professionals in the interprofessional team, they play a crucial role in the operating theatre, working closely with surgeons to perform complex procedures safely and efficiently.
-With increasingly complex surgeries, the demand for surgical instrumentators is becoming more and more demanding, requiring a higher level of training.
+With increasingly complex surgeries, the demand for surgical technologists is becoming more and more demanding, requiring a higher level of training.
 This is why simulation has become a fundamental ally in the training of these professionals.

 Simulation provides a controlled and safe environment where healthcare professionals can practice and hone their skills without risk to patients.